SNB leaves policy vacuum after shock removal of franc cap

 IMF Managing Director Christine Lagarde lamented the lack of a warning from SNB Chairman Thomas Jordan.
 "I find it a bit surprising that he did not contact me," she said.
 For ECB policymaker Ewald Nowotny, the move was "a surprising decision".

-In contrast with the ECB, which has 25 policymakers from across the continent who debate major decisions, just three men call the shots at the SNB, albeit in consultation with staff advisers.
+The SNB has long shrouded policy discussions in a secrecy that other central banks often struggle to achieve.
+While three men call the shots at the SNB, albeit in consultation with staff advisers, the ECB has 25 policymakers from across the European continent who debate major decisions at great length.

-Details of ECB policy debates often leak because of the large numbers of officials also involved; if President Mario Draghi announces next week that the ECB is to launch quantitative easing, he will surprise no one.
-Draghi has made no secret of the fact that such a program is under discussion on the ECB Governing Council.
+With large numbers of officials also involved, details of policy debate often leak; if President Mario Draghi announces next week that the ECB is to launch quantitative easing, he will surprise no one.
+In any case, at his regular news conferences Draghi has made no secret of the fact that such a programme is under discussion on the ECB Governing Council.

 By contrast, as recently as Monday, SNB vice-chairman Jean-Pierre Danthine said the cap, introduced in 2011 at the height of the euro zone crisis to fend off deflation and a recession, would remain the cornerstone of SNB policy.

-But Adam Posen, a former Bank of England official who heads the Peterson Institute for Economics in Washington, said transparency at times needed to be sacrificed.

-"Central bank communication is overrated," Posen said at an event in Washington when asked about the SNB's move.
-It's more important to get a policy right than to stick to a "foolish consistency" of communicating everything, he said.

-For exporters and the tourism industry in Switzerland, the move that has led to a near 18 percent rise in the franc against the euro is far from understandable.
-Christian Levrat, president of the left-wing Social Democrat party, called the move "a serious threat for tens of thousands of Swiss jobs".
+For many people in Switzerland, the move that has led to a near 18 percent rise in the franc against the euro is far from understandable.
+With exporters and the tourism industry likely to suffer badly, Christian Levrat, president of the left-wing Social Democrat party, called the move "a serious threat for tens of thousands of Swiss jobs".

+Unlike most central bank governors in the leading Western economies who testify to their parliaments, Jordan has no regular meetings with Swiss lawmakers to explain SNB policy.
+He does meet the federal government every December, but few details of his briefing are released.

 "INCOMPREHENSIBLE"